 Sunday, January 31, 2021 at 1 p.m.
 EST | 20:00 IST

-Join in as Institute directors Philip Cunningham and Adam Gregerman have a conversation with the authors of a new book that explores how Jews and Christians can learn from and understand each other better by examining how they read many of the same Bible stories through different lenses.
+The Institute directors have a conversation with the authors of a new book that explores how Jews and Christians can learn from and understand each other better by examining how they read many of the same Bible stories through different lenses.

 In their new book, esteemed Bible scholars Amy-Jill Levine and Marc Brettler, co-editors of the widely acclaimed The Jewish Annotated New Testament, take readers on a guided tour of the most popular Hebrew Bible passages referenced in the New Testament to explore how Christians, Jews, and scholars read these ancient texts differently.
 On January 31, they will discuss why they wrote this book, which reveals what Jews and Christians can learn from each other and shows how to appreciate the distinctive perspectives of each.